eltonokada/disbursements/README.md

   Application is using Sidekiq/Redis to handle the jobs processing.

-  As we might have a huge number of others, the application also have a OrderDisbursementJob, that will be called in each merchant iteration, and will enqueue in sidekiq each disbursement operation, with this the application can scale horizontally if needed, adding as much workers as needed to handle the amount of orders.
+  As we might have a huge number of others, the application also have a OrderDisbursementJob, that will be called in each merchant iteration, and will enqueue in sidekiq each disbursement operation, sending to OrderDisbursmentService, with this the application can scale horizontally if needed, adding as much workers as needed to handle the amount of orders.

+  For remaining monthly fees calculation we have RemainingMonthlyFeeService.

+  These 2 services are in app/services

   Models:
   Merchant